Scincus scincus: Range

 Species in the Scincus genus are distributed over an extensive belt of desert from the west coast of Africa, through the Sahara and into Arabia.

 Diet

 A captive juvenile male common skink.

 The sandfish skink is an insectivore.
 Sandfish have a diet of dubias, crickets, and mealworms.
 It can detect vibrations that nearby insects create while moving, using those vibrations to locate, ambush, and consume them.

 Hardiness

-Sandfish are strong and resilient, since one of the most inhospitable places to live is their home.
-They live comfortably in temperatures of 54°C (130°F) to 32°C (90°F).
+Sandfish are resilient creatures, since they occupy one of the most inhospitable places to live on Earth.
+They live comfortably in temperatures of 32 to 54 °C.

 Relatives

 The sandfish has around 6 or 7 morphs.
 The sandfish is very similar to Peters's banded skink, a less wedge-nosed skink with different hands that are more similar to a blue tongue skink than a sandfish.